FluffiLyn/cppLearning/Cppclass/Lecture4_3_StorageClass.md

 (2)Parameter names appearing in a function prototype are ignored by the compiler.

-    •Identifiers used in a f~ p~ can be**reused** elsewhere in the program without ambiguity.
+* Identifiers used in a f~ p~ can be**reused** elsewhere in the program without ambiguity.
-    •However, in a single prototype, a particular identifier can be used only once.
+* However, in a single prototype, a particular identifier can be used only once.

 Example: